Retamogordo/stakan/README.md

 There is no need to run arweave node since it is run by the test itself.

 ## Reward Calculation
+The formula was found empirically, basically it sets lower and upper bounds for the reward, which asympthotically reaches total_reward_amount/2 at infinity while the curve slope depends on stake and score record values.

+reward upper limit: h = total_reward_amount/2
+reward lower limit: s = user_stake
+max. score record: x0
+users score: x
+user reward: y

+formula:
+    if x <= x0 then y = -s => user loses, stake is taken
+    else y = h + (s-h)*exp(-s/h*x*(x-x0)/h)

+Some sketches of these functions family:
 ![Graph](readme_images/graph.png)